ACT designates students with an ACT score of 21 or higher as being college ready.

-The chart above shows the percentage of students who meet the ACT College Readiness Benchmarks for each individual subject and also the percentage of students who meet the Benchmarks for all four subjects.
+The chart above shows the percentage of graduating seniors who met the ACT College Readiness Benchmarks on any ACT assessment, taken prior to graduating, for each individual subject and also the percentage of graduating seniors who met the Benchmarks for all four subjects.

 The scores shown here include results from the following three different administrations of the ACT Assessment for graduating students - (1) most recent scores from an ACT national test date, (2) PSAE testing, and (3) college-reportable scores for students whose accommodations allowed extended time for completing the assessment.
 Prior to 2013, scores for students with time-extended accommodations were excluded.
 State averages for ACT data are based on regular public schools and do not include private or special purpose schools.

 A college-ready composite score of 21 or higher on the ACT shows that students have learned important academic skills that they will need in order to succeed in college and careers.
 While academic preparation is an essential part of readiness for college and careers, students also need persistence, motivation, time management, and technical skills.